sarvjeets/lakshmi/README.md

 ## Introduction
 TODO(sarvjeet)

 A hobby project for investing.
-Inspired by my time spent on bogleheads.org.
+Inspired by all the time I spent on bogleheads.org.

 ## Installation